I got the chance to sit down with Chase Minnifield, a

 Talk about EZ Turn.

 EZ is very exciting!
 It’s the reason why I was chosen for the Forbes 30 under 30 list.
-It’s a revolutionary technology company that is changing the ways student housing operations along with property managers for
+It’s a revolutionary technology company that is changing the ways student housing operations along with property managers for off-campus housing are managing their turn process.
+Before EZ Turn the job was done using Excel and spreadsheets.
+Now we provide them with software and applications that allow them to not only schedule

 What on the field Football lessons have helped you in life off the field?